skyu0221/IoT/README.md

 # Occupancy Monitoring System in Smart Building

-Please deploy the backend-server and synthetic data generator separately
+Please deploy the `backend server` and `synthetic data generator` separately to two different server.